Daniyaliranmehr/Heart-Failure-Risk-Prediction/README.md

 where:
 - θ represents the model parameters
 - η is the learning rate
-- ∇θ J(θ) denotes the gradient of the loss function
+- ∇θJ(θ) denotes the gradient of the loss function

 In the `train.ipynb` notebook, the model was trained using a learning rate of `0.001`.